“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 Lido Finance

-Another popular example is Lido Finance, which offers liquid staking, that allows you to stake assets like ETH but still have liquidity by receiving a token that represents your staked assets.
+Another popular example is Lido Finance, which offers liquid staking, which allows you to stake assets like ETH but still have liquidity by receiving a token that represents your staked assets.
 It helps you maximize returns without locking up funds.

 Uniswap